swcarpentry/r-novice-inflammation/CONTRIBUTING.md

 2. For our lessons,
     you should branch from and submit pull requests against the `gh-pages` branch.

-3. When editing lessons, please only commit changes to the Markdown files, *not* the generated HTML.
-We will re-create the HTML after your pull request is merged.
+3. When editing lessons, please only commit changes to the R Markdown (.Rmd file extension) files, *not* the generated Markdown or HTML.
+We will re-create the Markdown and HTML after your pull request is merged.
 (Working this way ensures that each change only needs to be reviewed once, in one place.)